Coronavirus (Covid-19) Frequently Asked Questions

 For others, there will have been disruption to the conduct and assessment of core modules.
 Where you pass a module but are concerned that you have not been able to cover all the material that you would ordinarily have covered then we would want you and you supervisor to discuss this as part of your training needs assessment in the autumn.

-Where necessary, we will support longer term extension requests and are in the process of confirming the appropriate mechanism with our partner universities.
-For more information on the types of extensions available, please see the following presentation from Prof Jamie Pearce (SGSSS Director) and Prof Mhairi Mackenzie (SGSSS Deputy Director - Studentships and External Communications).
+For more information on the types of extensions available, please see the following presentation delivered by Prof Jamie Pearce and Prof Mhairi Mackenzie (SGSSS Deputy Director - Studentships and External Communications).

-Please Note: You can request a no-cost extension (non-funded) as per UKRI guidance, to attend postponed conferences/training etc.
+Please Note: Students no longer in their funded period should apply directly to their HEI for a no-cost extension.
+You can also request a no-cost extension as per UKRI guidance, to attend postponed conferences/training etc.

-No-cost extensions are processed through Je-S (see the UKRI website for more information).
+No-cost extensions are processed through Je-S (please see the UKRI guidance).
 Please seek guidance from your research office for help with this, keeping SGSSS up to date with any changes.

-Please note, we are still in discussions with UKRI regarding funded extensions for current fellows and will provide an update as soon as possible.
+Please Note: We are still in discussions with UKRI regarding funded extensions for current fellows and will provide an update as soon as possible.
+As per the open letter on 24 April, the matter is [their] highest priority.